AllenNeuralDynamics/harp.core.rp2040/notes/design_notes.md

 ### The App Recipe
 Simply:
 * Create a struct of elements to serve as your device's Harp registers.
 * Create a struct of `RegSpecs` to enable fast iteration through the struct.
+(Currently, this is a bit redundant and cannot be inferred easily from the code.)
 * Create a struct of read/write handler functions, one per register.
 * Define an `update` function for the app
 * Define a `reset` function for the app